serverless-components/aws-cloudformation/README.md

 $ touch .env.prod # your production AWS api keys
 ```

-the `.env` files are not required if you have the aws keys set globally and you want to use a single stage, but they should look like this.
+the `.env` files are required.
+They should look like this:

 ```
 AWS_ACCESS_KEY_ID=XXX